ristew/blog/posts/hypercard-gervich.md

 ---
-title: 'How I learned to Stop Worrying and Love HyperCard'
+title: 'How I learned to stop worrying and love HyperCard'
 excerpt: "An essay dredged straight out of 1990, about HyperCard and obstinacy."
 date: '2022-01-27'
 author: